bigbluebutton/bigbluebutton/docs/docs/new-features.md

 In BigBlueButton 3.0.0-alpha.5 we replaced the JOIN parameter `defaultLayout` with the JOIN parameter `userdata-bbb_default_layout`.
 If none provided the `meetingLayout` (passed on CREATE) will be used.
 If none passed, and if none passed there, the `defaultMeetingLayout` from bbb-web will be used.

+#### Added new setting and userdata to allow skipping echo test if session has valid input/output devices stored

+- Client settings.yml: `skipCheckIfPreviousDevice`.
+Defaults to `false`
+- Can be overrided on join Custom Parameter with: `userdata-bbb_skip_check_if_previous_device=`

 #### Recording event TranscriptUpdatedRecordEvent blocked

 In BigBlueButton 2.7.5/3.0.0-alpha.5 we stopped propagating the events.xml event TranscriptUpdatedRecordEvent due to some issues with providing too much and too repetitive data.